moment-timeseries-foundation-model/moment/README.md

 MOMENT on different datasets and tasks, without any parameter updates:
 - _Imputation:_ Better than statistical imputation baselines
 - _Anomaly Detection:_ Second best $F_1$ than all baselines
-- _Classification:_ More accurate than 11 / 16 compared methods1
+- _Classification:_ More accurate than 11 / 16 compared methods
 - _Short-horizon Forecasting:_ Better than ARIMA on some datasets

 By linear probing (fine-tuning the final linear layer):